 And now the first teaser trailer for Hocus Pocus 2 has been released, giving devoted fans a taste of the wickedness to come.

 The footage shows a group of teenagers trying to cast a spell to reignite the black flame and resurrect the coven, with the original trio eventually coming back to life.

 Midler’s witch character Winifred screeches: “Lock up your children!
 Yes, Salem, we’re back!”

 Alongside the trio, the streamer has also revealed several new cast members for the project, with Ted Lasso star Hannah Waddingham, and Veep pair Tony Hale and Sam Richardson set to appear alongside returning faces like Doug Jones.

-The first film saw the three Sanderson sisters resurrected after 300 years to cause chaos in the town of Salem, Massachusetts, and now after a mere thirty years it seems the witches will be reanimated yet again.
+The original Hocus Pocus film saw the three Sanderson sisters resurrected after 300 years to cause chaos in the town of Salem, Massachusetts, and now 30 years later, the witches will be reanimated yet again.

 Read on for everything you need to know about the Hocus Pocus sequel, including all the details we have so far regarding a release date, casting news and potential plot details.

 Disney Plus has confirmed that Hocus Pocus 2 will be released on 30th September 2022 – in plenty of time for Halloween.

 After having reportedly been in development for a number of years, Hocus Pocus 2 was officially confirmed at Disney's 2020 Investor Day – fresh after the original Hocus Pocus film had become the biggest big-screen re-release of 2020 at the worldwide box office, while filming kicked off in late 2021.

 It seems the film will not be getting a cinema release but will instead go straight to the streaming service.